 The other A Nightmare on Elm Street films are: A Nightmare on Elm Street (1984), A Nightmare on Elm Street Part II: Freddy’s Revenge (1985), A Nightmare on Elm Street III: The Dream Warriors (1987), A Nightmare on Elm Street: The Dream Child (1989), Freddy’s Dead: The Final Nightmare (1991), Wes Craven’s New Nightmare (1994) and Freddy vs. Jason (2003).
 The original was remade as A Nightmare on Elm Street (2010).

-Renny Harlin’s other genre films include:- the low-budget haunted penitentiary film Prison (1987); the entertainingly absurd killer shark film Deep Blue Sea (1999); as the replacement director of the much hated Exorcist: The Beginning (2004); the serial killer thriller Mindhunters (2004); the witchcraft film The Covenant (2006); The Legend of Hercules (2014) and the Wu Xia Legend of an Ancient Sword (2018).
+Renny Harlin’s other genre films include:- the low-budget haunted penitentiary film Prison (1987); the entertainingly absurd killer shark film Deep Blue Sea (1999); as the replacement director of the much hated Exorcist: The Beginning (2004); the serial killer thriller Mindhunters (2004); the witchcraft film The Covenant (2006); The Legend of Hercules (2014) and the Wu Xia Legend of an Ancient Sword (2018), as well as acting as producer on The Resident (2011).